galaxyproject/planemo/docs/appliance.rst

 Launching the Appliance (Google Compute Engine)
 ===============================================

-The Google Compute Engine version is different from the other versions of the appliance in that it runs on a remote 'cloud' machine, which requires an account (with a configured and active payment method) at cloud.google.com.
+The `GCE`_ version of the appliance is different in that it doesn't run locally on your computer, but on a remote 'cloud' machine.
+Using this variant of the appliance requires a `Google Cloud Platform <https://cloud.google.com>`_ account with an active payment method.

 The first thing you'll want to do is get the gcloud_ administration utility installed and configured.
 Once you've installed gcloud, you can authenticate